cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/index.html.md

 #### <a id='console'></a> console ####

 Open a Rails console and connect to an application.
-For information about using the Rails console see [Rails 3, Using the Console](/docs/using/deploying-apps/ruby/rails-using-the-console.html)  in "Deploying Rails Apps".  **This command is provided by the `console` plugin.**
+For information about using the Rails console see [Rails 3, Using the Console](/docs/using/deploying-apps/ruby/rails-using-the-console.html)  in "Deploying Rails Apps". **

 <div class="command-doc">
   <pre class="terminal">$ cf console  [application name] [port}</pre>